CoreAspectStu/whatsAppn8nConnector/README.md

 # WhatsApp n8n Connector

-A robust WhatsApp AI chatbot with n8n integration, AI Agent capabilities, and enhanced security features for deployment on Oracle Cloud via Coolify.
+A multi-instance WhatsApp gateway that connects with n8n for AI-powered responses.
+Deploy on Oracle Cloud via Coolify for a robust, scalable WhatsApp automation solution.

 ## 🌟 Features

-- **n8n-Powered AI Processing**: Leverages n8n's AI Agent capabilities for advanced tool calling
-- **Multi-Model Support**: Works with OpenAI, Anthropic, or other LLM providers via n8n
+- **Multi-Instance Support**: Manage multiple WhatsApp connections from a single server
+- **n8n Integration**: Each instance can connect to different n8n workflows
+- **Dynamic Webhook URLs**: Unique endpoint for each WhatsApp instance
+- **Admin API**: Manage instances through a comprehensive API
-- **Enhanced Security**: Proper authentication, encryption, and access control
+- **Enhanced Security**: API key authentication and encryption capabilities
-- **Conversation Memory**: Persistent conversation history with context window management
+- **Conversation Memory**: Instance-specific conversation history for context
-- **Web Search Capabilities**: Can search the web to answer questions in real-time
-- **Calculator Tool Integration**: Handles mathematical calculations directly
-- **Group Chat Support**: Works in both individual and group conversations
+- **Group Chat Support**: Intelligent handling of group messages
 - **Containerized**: Easy deployment with Docker and Coolify
-- **Analytics**: Tracks usage patterns and performance metrics

-## 📋 Prerequisites

-- Node.js 18+ and npm
-- n8n instance running on Oracle Cloud
-- Coolify for deployment
+- **API-First Design**: Perfect for integration with custom frontends
-- Docker (for local development and testing)
-- OpenAI API key configured in n8n (not needed in the bot itself)

 ## 🚀 Quick Start